Collection Name Sort descending Description (format)

 Cape Cod River Herring Warden Oral History Project

 Massachusetts has more than 100 herring runs – rivers in which two species of fish known as ‘river herring’ migrate from the ocean into freshwater rivers and ponds to spawn.
 Since the 1600s MA towns have appointed herring wardens to regulate the harvest of Alosa pseudoharengusand Alosa aestivalisand maintain clear passage for them to the spawning grounds.
 In-river harvest of these fish has been important for a long time – they were used as food by Native Americans and early colonists.
-The harvest continued to be important for food, fertilizer and bait right up until 2006.
-Starting in 2006 the MA Division of Marine Fisheries prohibited harvest in response to declining populations.
+The harvest continued to be important for food, fertilizer, and bait right up until 2006.
+Starting in 2006 the Massachusetts Division of Marine Fisheries prohibited harvest in response to declining populations.

 Cape Cod Shellfish Industry Interviews